rd003/blog/content/posts/keyset-pagination-in-ef-core.md

 ![keyset_pagination](/images/keyset_pagination.jpg)

 It is taking 11ms.
 It takes approximately same amount of time for the first 10 records and for the last 10 records.
+We are also utilizing the index with this approach.
+This approach performs an index seek, that is why it is also called a `seek based pagination`.

 **The only downside of this approach is, you can not jump into the particular page, you have to use the next-previous approach.**